 What is the NEBOSH General Certificate about?

-For the rest of the unit you’ll learn how to put in place an effective health and safety management system focused around the plan-do-check-act cycle.
+Then you’ll learn about how a health and safety management system works.
 This includes everything from:

 - Writing a health and safety policy

 - Carrying out risk assessments

 - Control measures and risk reduction